Axylos/lightning-klump/content/_index.md

 {{% /fragment %}}

 {{% fragment %}}
-The rise of cloud computing lowered the cost of building new and focused services for addressing particular problems.
+Innovations in cloud compute services effectively lowered the cost of building new and focused services for addressing particular problems.
 {{% /fragment %}}

 ---